Kastrologos

 In Ruins

-Katarraktis (meaning waterfall) was a medieval settlement and important castle which have been destroyed in the big earthquake of 1881.
+Katarraktis (meaning waterfall) was a medieval settlement with a castle which have been destroyed in the big earthquake of 1881.

 After that disaster, the survivors moved to a new location, the modern village Katarraktis on the eastern coast of Chios.
 The abandoned old village became known as Palios (old) Katarraktis.